curtismoncoq/AdventOfCode2023/README.md

-# AdventOfCode2023
+# Advent of Code 2023: A Coding Journey

-Here is my code for the 2023 Advent of Code
+Welcome to my repository for the 2023 Advent of Code challenge.

-I will use my libft.a static library and I won't be following the "Norme 42" format.

-Enjoy!
+In this endeavor, I'll be utilizing my reliable `libft.a` static library.
+Even if I find the "Norme 42" format useful to learn, I've chosen to not adhere to it for this project due to the additional workload it would entail.

+I hope you find the journey through this code as enlightening as I did while crafting it.
+Enjoy the exploration!

+Happy Coding!